samskivert/website/blog/pending/road-to-rsp.md

 title: Thinking out loud about RSP
 ---

-Like everyone else exposed to [Bret Victor]'s excellent presentations, I have been thinking about how programming might be substantially improved by throwing out as many of our assumptions as possible and rebuilding our tools in light of new requirements introduced by a few decades of hindsight (and made possible by a few decades of exponential growth in CPU speed).
+For a combination of reasons, I've finally gone completely mad and decided to try my hand at the Quixotic task of developing a new programming model.
+Naturally it will solve all of our problems and make delicious toast.

-I've been thinking about how to improve life for programmers for quite a while, going so far as to spend a year in the PhD program with the [PLSE group] at UW before realizing that my preferred approach to tackling these problems didn't fit well with that of CS academia.
-A combination of circumstances have motivated me to dive into the deep end of the pool and try my hand at the Quixotic task of developing a new programming model that solves all of our problems and makes toast.
+This is somewhat inspired by [Bret Victor]'s excellent presentations, but is also something that has been gnawing at the back of my mind for some time.
+I even went so far as to spend a year in the PhD program with the [PLSE group] at UW before realizing that my preferred approach to tackling these problems doesn't fit well with that of CS academia.
+I've also once again allowed myself to be subjected to the nefarious influences of [Paul Phillips](https://github.com/paulp), so he's partly to blame.

 My ideas are still in their infancy, but they're concrete enough to put into words.
 I think the act of explanation will help me to expand and refine them without succumbing to my natural tendency to